 - If you have more than one online computer available for student use, consider broadening the scope of your "cyber study center" by stocking additional computers with appropriate, high-quality learning activities.
 Check with regular day teachers to see if computer enrichment games are available with the textbooks students are using during the school-day.
 Web sites such as FunBrain and Gamequarium provide links to many fun, free online learning games.

 - Another important addition to this center would be a computer dedicated to homework sites such as: B.J.
-Pinchbeck's Homework Helper, Homework Spot, and Kidbibs Homework Help.
+Pinchbeck's Homework Helper, and Homework Spot.

 - Students complete homework on time with increased accuracy and understanding